Adam Daniel Greenberg

 - Born February 21, 1981 in New Haven, CT USA

-Adam Greenberg is an outfielder who is most famous for being knocked out of the game in his only plate appearance in the major leagues before making a one-game comeback 7 years later.
+Adam Greenberg is an outfielder who is most famous for being knocked out of the game in his first plate appearance in the major leagues before making a one-game comeback 7 years later.

 As a freshman in college at the University of North Carolina (where he faced ignorant comments about Judaism in the south), outfielder Greenberg was named Atlantic Coast Conference Rookie of the Year as he hit .386, stole 28 bases and led the ACC with 7 triples.
 In 2001, he led the conference with 29 steals but hit only .310.
-As a junior in college, he hit .337, stole 35 bases, scored 80 runs, homered 17 times and again led the ACC with seven triples.
+As a junior, he hit .337, stole 35 bases, scored 80 runs, homered 17 times and again led the ACC with seven triples.
 He was named to the All-Conference Team.
 That year, the Chicago Cubs selected him in the 9th round of the 2002 amateur draft and he split the remainer of the year between two class A clubs.
 He hit .224/.331/.345 for the Lansing Lugnuts but was at .384/.500/.575 in 21 games for the Daytona Cubs, swiping 15 bases in 17 games.

 Greenberg spent the 2003 campaign with Daytona and put up a .299/.387/.410 line, stealing 26 bases in 35 attempts.
 In 2004, Greenberg hit .291/.381/.424 for Dayton with 12 triples in 91 games (he would tie Doug Deeds for the Florida State League lead) and got moved up to the West Tenn Diamond Jaxx, where the 23-year-old put up a .274/.364/.451 effort in 33 games.
 His season ended with an 0 for 4 game and a walk for the Iowa Cubs.
 Overall, his 14 triples tied him for third-best in the minor leagues that year.